Italy Heaven: Plan your dream holiday in Italy

 Venice Film Festival is an annual event which takes place at the end of August / beginning of September.
 It's one of the events organised by the Venice Biennale organisation, and is an important public relations event for the city.
 Although there are art-house films and prizes, each year there is a Hollywood element which attracts the paparazzi and gives the city a bit of glitz.

-The Venice Film Festival's greatest accolade is the Leone d'Oro (Golden Lion) for the best film, which will be presented on at the awards ceremony on the closing day.
-In 2007 a special Leone d'Oro is being awarded to Bernardo Bertolucci, with a career award going to Tim Burton.
+The Venice Film Festival's greatest accolade is the Leone d'Oro (Golden Lion) for the best film, which is presented at the awards ceremony on the closing day.

 Getting to the Film Festival

 As usual, the festival's headquarters is in the Palazzo del Cinema on the Lido, a short boat trip from central Venice.
-This dated building may please lovers of twentieth-century architecture, but a replacement building is due to be announced in 2007.
+This dated building may please lovers of twentieth-century architecture, but a replacement building is due to be built.
 Next door stands the former Casino building, and in the surrounding area there are various temporary and outdoors structures.

-As well as the normal vaporetto services to the Lido, which stop at the main waterbus stop a 20-minute walk, or short bus-ride, to the north, there will be special ferry services for the film festival.
-A direct line runs every 20 minutes from the Ferrovia (railway station) to the Lido Casino via Piazzale Roma, Zattere and San Zaccaria, from 4:40pm until midnight.
+As well as the normal vaporetto services to the Lido, which stop at the main waterbus stop a 20-minute walk, or short bus-ride, to the north, there are usually special ferry services for the film festival.
+A direct line runs every 20 minutes from the Ferrovia (railway station) to the Lido Casino via Piazzale Roma, Zattere and San Zaccaria, from 4:40pm until 1am (last ferry back from the Lido Casiṇ at 2:05am.
 Line 20 also serves the site.

 Palazzo del Cinema, Lido